younise/younise.github.io/_posts/2020-09-23-overview-of-azure-vmware-solution-next-evolution.md

 - **<span data-preserver-spaces="true">Address Block </span>**– <span data-preserver-spaces="true">CIDR block used when deploying management components, requires a /22</span>
 - **<span data-preserver-spaces="true">Virtual Network </span>**<span data-preserver-spaces="true">– A representation of cloud networking and provides abstraction and logical isolation.
 An Azure environment can contain multiple VNets.</span>

+{: .prompt-info }
-<span style="color: #000000;">Note:<span style="color: #000000;"> Providing vCenter Server and NSX-T credentials during a private cloud deployment is no longer required, they are now auto generated.
-If they need to be rotated you will currently need to open a support request.</span></span>
+> Note: Providing vCenter Server and NSX-T credentials during a private cloud deployment is no longer required, they are now auto generated.
+If they need to be rotated you will currently need to open a support request.

 **\[Previous private cloud creation screen\]**